 The key point is this:

 You cannot ignore the impact of Agile.
 Any project manager who only knows how to do traditional plan-driven project management and attempts to force-fit all projects to that approach will have a very limited future in many areas such as software development.
+For that reason, if you get a master’s degree in project management from a university that is based only on traditional plan-driven project management and does not reflect the impact of Agile, that master’s degree may be quickly out-of-date in the near future.

 2. The Value of Real-world Experience